fernando-andutta/tips-gmail/README.md

 For files above a size use: larger:3M

-Note: it provides emails taking more than 3M of space.
+<b>Note:</b> it provides emails taking more than 3M of space.

 For files below a size use: larger:3M

-Note: it provides emails taking less than 3M of space.
+<b>Note:</b> it provides emails taking less than 3M of space.

 For files taking a space between a size use: larger:3M and smaller:5M

-Note: it provides emails taking larger than 3M and smaller than 5M of space.
+<b>Note:</b> it provides emails taking larger than 3M and smaller than 5M of space.

 For files with attached use: has:attachment

-Note: it provides emails containing attachments.
+<b>Note:</b> it provides emails containing attachments.
 Therefore, you can adjust the attachment sizes using the options above.

 <h2 align="left">1.4.
 Dates</h2>